- Original Choreography: Leonid Lavrovsky

 Friar Lawrence’s message does not reach Romeo in time, thus Romeo believes that his beloved is indeed dead just as everyone else does.
 After the processional at her tomb, Romeo poisons himself to be with Juliet and dies by her side.
 Upon awakening from her false death, Juliet is overjoyed by seeing Romeo next to her.
 Her happiness is short-lived, though, when she discovers that he has killed himself.
 She in turn stabs herself with his dagger.

-Upcoming Romeo and Juliet Performances
+★ Find Romeo and Juliet Performances Near You

 The Stuttgart Ballet: Romeo and Juliet